penguin359/chocolatey-packages/automatic/salome/ReadMe.md

 ﻿# [Salome](https://chocolatey.org/packages/salome)

-SALOME is an open-source software that provides a generic Pre- and Post-Processing platform for numerical simulation.

 ## What is SALOME
 SALOME is an open-source software that provides a generic Pre- and Post-Processing platform for numerical simulation.
 It is based on an open and flexible architecture made of reusable components.